For not-for-profits

 AI Policy Template for Not-for-Profits: A Plain-English Starting Point

-Published March 2026 · 7 min read
+March 2026 7 min read

-In short: Most Australian NFPs don’t need a lengthy legal AI policy.
+Most Australian NFPs don't need a lengthy legal AI policy.
 This starting-point template covers the four essentials: which tools staff can use, what data must never go in, who reviews AI outputs, and how the policy stays current.
 Adapt it in an afternoon, get board approval, and communicate it to your team.

 An AI Use Policy tells your staff three things: what AI tools they're allowed to use, what data they can put into those tools, and how to handle AI-generated outputs responsibly.